SuryaanshDev/WinChat/README.md

 # WinChat

 **WinChat** is a Windows terminal-based chat application written in C++ using Winsock.
+It allows two or more computers on the same network to communicate in real time.

 ---

 ## Features
-- Simple chat interface in the Windows command line
-- Real-time messaging via TCP sockets
+- Real-time text messaging over TCP
-- Concurrent handling of client/server sides
-- [List any additional features you have or plan to add]
+- Simple and lightweight console interface
+- Client–Server architecture
+- Easy setup for LAN or same Wi-Fi network

+---

 ## Prerequisites
-- Windows operating system
-- C++14 or later compatible compiler (e.g., MSVC, MinGW)
+- **Operating System**: Windows 7 or later
+- **Compiler**: Visual Studio (MSVC) or MinGW (C++14 or later)
-- Winsock library (usually included with Windows SDK)
+- **Library**: Winsock2 (usually included with Windows SDK)

-##  Setup & Build Instructions
+---

+## Installation
-1. Clone this repository:
+1. Clone the repository:
    ```bash
    git clone https://github.com/SuryaanshDev/WinChat.git
    cd WinChat